xuhdev/homepage-octopress-old/source/_posts/2014-10-13-install-php-extensions-on-shared-hosts.markdown

 workaround: it probably works, but there is no guarantee of stability, especially your shared hosting company upgrades PHP version.

+I'll assume you have the basic knowledge of how to use a UNIX shell.

 <!-- more -->

 # Prerequisition